uuid-rs/uuid/docs/rfcs/uuidgen-refactor.md

 The UuidGen and Builder types will incorporate **type-state** methods to safely construct a version-specific Uuid Generator which can generate new Uuids simply by calling `next()`

-The motivation for this is three fold:
+The motivation for this is four fold:

 1. People rarely want to create 1 uuid, usually it's millions or more.
 2. Presently, through either the Uuid struct or through the Builder, there are a fair amount of machinations required to create a single Uuid.
 I hope to demonstrate that one can make a generator with the same amount of effort.
 3. Being synchronous, this generator can also implement an `Iterator` interface, which opens up a world of possibilities for "free".
+4. Clock-sequence and rng generation are inherently stateful operations, so some sort of stateful context is needed to create Uuids.
+Might as well roll everything into a single instance.

-The implementation of this would involve quite a few structs, most of which represent a partially constructed, version-specific Uuid generator. e.g.:
+The implementation of the `UuidGenBuilder` would involve quite a few structs, most of which represent a partially constructed, version-specific Uuid generator. e.g.:

 ```rust